 Weather forecasting for free fliers, including information on all the key parameters that keep us in the air.
 Quite complex but very thorough.
-The RASPTable is the simplest interface
+The Google Maps RASPTable is the simplest interface

 3 hour wind history and 5 day forecast on a clickable map.
 Also available for France, Germany, Italy and Spain

 Good basic stuff from the Beeb.
-Watch the latest forecast on the mini viewer or follow the links for Keswick, Ambleside or Kendal.
-Click here for the BBC Cumbria page
+Click here for the BBC Ambleside page

 |5 Day Synoptic Charts

 5 days worth of synoptic charts on one page - from a Dutch site using UK Met Office data.
 Alternatively use this site to click through 5 days